richarddubay/coe-training/lesson-5-server/lesson-5.7-auth/lesson.md

 Side note: We created the `generateAccessToken` function a while back when we talked about middleware.
 Essentially we just pass it an `id` and it creates a JWT using that `id` and the secret key.
 We also set the expiration date of that JWT to 1 day.

+Side note #2: You've probably already realized this, but by generating an access token here, we are effectively signing the person in when they create the account.
+You can, of course, hold off on doing this part and force the person to actually sign in as a separate step if you wanted to.

 Last but not least, we need to change the code under `Step 5` once again.
 This time, replace `account` with `accessToken`.

 There.
 We're all done.
 Now when you run the endpoint you should get back a JWT.